-We live in turbulent economic times, with increasing inflation, fluctuating financial markets and elevated energy bills.
+We live in turbulent economic times, with increasing inflation and fluctuating financial markets.
 The following affects us all: energy crisis + winter weather = sky high energy bills.

 Discover our tips to stay on top of your energy bills this winter.

-It is advised to heat older homes such as thatched cottages, period properties or listed houses with a gas boiler heating system.
-Heat pumps are also used but these are more efficient in modern properties which have been damp proofed and feature good insulation.
+It is advised to heat older homes such as thatched cottages or listed houses with a gas boiler heating system.
+Heat pumps can also be used but these are more efficient in modern properties which have been damp-proofed and have good insulation.

 Windows and doors

 Draught proof your property, especially if you live in an older house.
 Warmth often escapes through the chimney, windows and under doors.
 You can insulate your doors and windows with DIY draught excluders or caulk the frames.
 Paying attention to your windows and doors can save you around £45 a year in energy bills2.

 If you are not sure whether warm air is escaping from your doors and windows, or whether they are allowing cold air to come through, try the candle trick.
 Hold a lit candle near the edge of the doors and windows; if the flame flickers, you have a draught.

 If your windows are beyond repair, you can install double glazed windows which are in keeping with the style of your house.
 If your property is listed, make sure you get the relevant permission from your Local Planning Authority (LPA) as changing windows and doors can sometimes be prohibited.

 Consider increasing the insulation in your loft (don’t forget to insulate the loft hatch) as this can pay off in the longer term.

 Hanging heavier curtains at your windows will help with blocking drafts and trapping heat in your rooms.
 Older houses suit the vintage/antique aesthetic of heavier soft furnishings, so this is a great way of fusing the practical (saving energy) with the wonderful (shopping for fabulous fabric curtains!)